I’m suspending my discussion of branding today and will pick it up again tomorrow. Today we’ll move on to the important topic of business analytics.

 Cognos for analytics

 Cognos can even handle map-based reporting, analysis, and dashboards.
 A construction company might want analytics about where they are currently constructing homes, commercial businesses, or doing remodeling projects, what stage each home project is in, how close costs are to projections, how the project is progressing toward completion, etc displayed in a map format.

 Cognos is modular, so a firm can choose solutions that fit based on their needs, budget, and business.
 Examples of how Business Intelligence is used in specific industries and a product demo are available online.
-Setting up business intelligence can take a few months, depending on your current data, etc. However, IBM has partnered with a number of firms who have knowledge of specific industries who can facilitate and speed implementation.
+Setting up business intelligence can take a few months, depending on your current data, etc. However, IBM has partnered with a number of firms that have knowledge of specific industries that can facilitate and speed implementation.

 How is your firm doing business intelligence?

 What would you think is most valuable from implementing business intelligence?